Iambecomeroot/dbust/README.md

 # dbust
 Pass it an object of hashed and original filenames and it saves them to a file.
+It will also delete the old file when the hash changes.
 Plugins for [webpack](https://webpack.github.io/) and [gulp-rev](https://npmjs.com/package/gulp-rev) exist.

+## Intended usage
+This package is intended to be used with [gulp-dbust](https://www.npmjs.com/package/gulp-dbust) or [webpack-dbust](https://www.npmjs.com/package/webpack-dbust).

-## Basic usage
+## Direct usage

 ```js
 const dbust = require('dbust')